Higher Ed Glossary

 - Physical Plant – USF's term for the facilities office, which handles such services as housekeeping, maintenance, and postal services on campus.

-- Preeminence – University of South Florida has been designated as the state's first "emerging preeminent state research university."
+- Preeminence – University of South Florida has been designated as the state's third "preeminent state research university."
 The designation comes with millions of dollars in additional funding and places USF squarely in a new class of elite Florida universities.
 Preeminence program rewards high-performing state research institutions based on 12 metrics, including a high student admissions profile, at least two top 50 national rankings, at least six national academy members, extensive research expenditures and an endowment of $500 million or more, among others.
 (Find full details in Florida Statute 1001.7065.)

 - QEP – The Quality-Enhancement Plan is a multiyear effort to focus campus energy, resources, and attention on a particular curricular matter to improve overall learning among students.
 The topic shifts every few years; starting in 2014, the QEP is "global citizenship."